-To date, the ESER 2010 program has received the proceeds of six bond sales totaling \$412,300,000 (inclusive of bond financing costs) and in addition has received partial interest earned, with a current total appropriation of \$419,040,887.
-The ESER 2014 program has received the proceeds of three bond sales totaling \$400,000,000 (inclusive of bond financing costs) and in addition has received partial interest earned, with a current total appropriation of
+To date, the ESER 2010 program has received proceeds of six bond sales totaling \$412,300,000 (inclusive of bond financing costs) and in addition has received \$9,611,792 of partial interest earned.
+The financial closeout for ESER 2010 is currently underway, with \$197,570 in the process of being transferred to the City's debt service fund to support the forthcoming General Obligation Bond debt payments, bringing the current total appropriation to \$421,714,221.

+The ESER 2014 program has received the proceeds of three bond sales totaling \$400,000,000 (inclusive of bond financing costs) and in addition has received partial interest earned, with a current total appropriation of \$415,318,257.
+TCFSD project savings of \$2,725,852 were reallocated to Police Facilities.
+The remaining ESER 2014 Police Facilities funds will be used to supplement the Ingleside & Surge projects.